Published Papers:

 [abstract]

 I raise two objections against Christian List and Peter Menzies' influential account of high-level causation.
-Improving upon some of Stephen Yablo's earlier work, I develop an alternative theory which evades both objections.
+Improving upon some of Stephen Yablo's earlier work, I develop an alternative theory that evades both objections.
 The discussion calls into question List and Menzies' main contention, namely, that the exclusion principle, applied to difference-making, is false.